alfmel/cougar/README.md

 # COUGAR FRAMEWORK
 ----------

+## IMPORTANT NOTE
+The Cougar Framework is dead.
+I no longer work for the employer who commissioned it, my old employer has not submitted any bugs or pull requests, and I am not interested in maintaining it.

+I will leave the code the code here for the time being.
+If you are interested in the codebase, please **FORK NOW**.

+## END OF IMPORTANT NOTE

 The Cougar Framework is an object-oriented application framework for PHP 5.4 or above.
 Cougar aims to simplify the development of RESTful APIs by integrating, simplifying and optimizing security, URI routing and database access.